 If these new rules apply to any of your sales to the EU, you will need to register for both UK VAT (if you haven’t already done so already) and for VAT MOSS.
 This will enable you to charge the appropriate rate of VAT on your relevant EU sales in FreeAgent.

 Unless your annual sales exceed the VAT threshold (in which case your business should already be registered for UK VAT), you won’t need to start charging VAT on your sales to the UK.
 You will, however, need to file a quarterly VAT MOSS return to HMRC, as well as a quarterly UK VAT return; we’ll look at this in more detail later on in the article.

-If your business is already VAT-registered, it’s still a good idea to review your details on the VAT Registration page and to make sure that the ‘Enable EC VAT Reporting’ box is selected.
+If your business is already VAT-registered, it’s still a good idea to review your details on the VAT Registration page and to make sure that 'Yes' is selected in the 'Do you trade with other countries in the EU?' area.
 You should also have selected ‘Registered’ from the ‘Are you VAT registered?’ drop-down menu and completed the other details relating to your VAT registration.

 Recording VAT MOSS sales